tristar82/Peg_Solitaire/README.md

 * logs the users moves and outputs the log to file.

 ## Additional Libraries Used
 The Rich Table library was used for enhanced display of the board and character map positions.
-More details can be found at https://rich.readthedocs.io/en/stable/introduction.html.
+More details can be found within the *[documentation](https://rich.readthedocs.io/en/stable/introduction.html).

 ## Links
 Please find all relevant links for this project below:

 *[Repository](https://github.com/tristar82/Peg_Solitaire)